 2.Conducting, and evaluating language intervention with two (2) clients for a total of four (4) hours/weekly, totaling approximately 30 client contact hours.
-The clinic therapy begins week #3 (week of 9/14/2020).
-All therapy sessions (including any make-up sessions) must be completed by Wednesday, 12/2/2020.
+The clinic therapy begins week #3.
+All therapy sessions (including any make-up sessions) must be completed no later than dead week.